zebpalmer/WeatherAlerts/docs/about.rst

 ======
 Use cases that I am in considering in the development of WeatherAlerts.

-- Command line usage
+- Simple command line tool for checking active, local alerts.
 - Packaged module to call from other programs
-- Daemon to run and post alerts to console as they come in
+- Daemon to run and notify alerts as they come in
-- Nagios monitoring script
+- Nagios monitoring pluging
 - A web service that given various paramaters will return json or raw text summaries of the requested data.
-- Would love to see someone (or me when I get time/figure out how) write a KDE plasmoid/widget from this... (one day...)
+- Would love to see someone a KDE plasmoid/widget that would pop up alerts

-*If you have another use case, feel free to submit a request and jump in to help if you can.*

 Author